khangdcicloud/fluxor/ARCHITECTURE.md

 - **High-performance HTTP** server using fasthttp for building web services
 - **Fail-fast error handling** for building predictable systems
 - **JSON-first** data format for building interoperable APIs

+For a complete working example of a Fluxor application, see [`cmd/main.go`](cmd/main.go), which demonstrates the standard initialization pattern, verticle deployment, HTTP server setup, and graceful shutdown.

 ### Key Characteristics